Domino’s for Good > Our Food - Food safety & quality

 This ensures full objectivity in identifying issues and opportunities for continuous improvement.
 We have rigorous processes in place to identify any food quality issues (even where not a food safety issue).

-We also have thorough traceability and product recall systems in all the markets in which we operate.
-In addition, all Domino’s commissaries are third party certified to FSSC22000, have Five-Star certification and certification by Domino’s Pizza International.
+We also have thorough traceability and product withdrawal and recall systems in all the markets in which we operate.

 We care about the sustainability and quality of our food and strive for the best

 Domino’s is on a continuous quest to improve the quality of the food we serve.
 We believe our products should be true to what our customers expect, using high quality ingredients while delivering excellent taste and value for money.
+Domino’s care about sustainability that the reason why we have developed our Responsible Sourcing policy which needs to be by all Business partners we work with.

 In recent years our European team made significant improvements to achieve a 100% clean-label menu in our European markets.
-The team has delivered a menu that is between 86% and 100% free of artificial colours, flavours and preservatives in our established markets.
+The team has delivered a menu that is between 70% and 100% free of artificial colours, flavours and preservatives in our established markets.
 We now have stores in six markets with no artificial colours and stores in three markets with no artificial flavours.
 This is a significant step in our ambition to deliver a menu that is 100% free from artificial colours and flavours in all our markets.

 We are also reducing allergens in our products and have become one of the first Quick Service Restaurants to offer vegan cheeses, as well as vegan doughs and proteins.
 We are currently working to introduce new lower-carbon offerings and to harness future food technologies to improve nutrition within the food industry.